BiDAlab/TypeNet/README.md

 ## DESCRIPTION OF TypeNet Benchmark
 This benchmark contains the embedding vectors from 130K subjects generated during free-text typing in both touchscreen virtual (30K subjects) and physical keyboards (100K subjects) scenarios.
-These embedding vectors are calculated with TypeNet, a recurrent deep neuronal network aimed to recognize individuals at large scale based on their typing behaviours.
-Aditionally, we provide a experimental protocol to reproduce the authentication results obtained with TypeNet in Acien *et al.* [1] paper.
+These embedding vectors are calculated with TypeNet, a recurrent neuronal network aimed to recognize individuals at large scale based on their typing behaviours.
+Aditionally, we provide an experimental protocol to reproduce the authentication results obtained with TypeNet in Acien *et al.* [1] paper.

 **Keystroke Datasets**